Elton John hopes Britney Spears collaboration will ‘restore confidence in herself’

 “So much wasted time to only embarrass me and humiliate me and I guess it seems odd to most now why I don’t even do my music anymore… that’s just the surface issues,” she continued.

 Despite this, the singer has now made her musical comeback with the single “Hold Me Closer”, recorded in collaboration with John.
+The single has already drawn rave reactions from fans.

 Speaking to The Guardian, the “Rocket Man” star said: “I’m so excited to be able to do it with her because if it is a big hit, and I think it may be, it will give her so much more confidence than she’s got already and she will realise that people actually love her and care for her and want her to be happy.